 8. Sundubu-Jjigae – Spicy Soft Tofu Stew

 Sundubu-jjigae should appear in your Korean lunch recipes, and it is considered one of the best soups in Korean cuisine.
 This fantastic dish is a perfect choice for those with a passion for tofu.

 The soft tofu will melt in your mouth quickly.
 Korean restaurants often combine tofu with pork, kimchi, and seafood to add flavor to the dish, so you may want to enjoy this soup again and again.
-This amazing dish dates back to the Joseon era.
+Regarding its origin, this amazing dish dates back to the Joseon era.

 Take a trip to Korea to eat soft tofu stew right away.